 A Cutting-Edge Tool.
 A social impact bond is a financing tool that enables government agencies to finance important social projects in a nontraditional way.
-Under a pay for success arrangement, a government sets a specific, measurable outcome it wants achieved in a population and promises to pay for such services if and only if the social services agency providing the services accomplishes the outcome.
+Under a PFS arrangement, a government sets a specific, measurable outcome it wants achieved in a population and promises to pay for such services if and only if the social services agency providing the services accomplishes the outcome.
 The social services are initially funded by investors from the private sector and, if success is achieved, the government repays the investors.

 Opportunities.
-In the face of shrinking public budgets, pay for success is a powerful tool that can enable policymakers to use resources more efficiently and improve services for disadvantaged populations, while at the same time providing social-minded investors with attractive investment opportunities.
+In the face of shrinking public budgets, Pay for Success is a powerful tool that can enable policymakers to use resources more efficiently and improve services for disadvantaged populations, while at the same time providing social-minded investors with attractive investment opportunities.

 - Transaction to reduce homelessness in Salt Lake County, Utah by funding a program to provide housing, behavioral-health treatment, and employment counseling for 315 chronically homeless individuals.